OriginTrail/ot-node/tools/local-network-setup/README.md

-DKG local Network Setup Tool
+DKG local network setup tool
 ========================

 This tool will help you set up a local DKG v6 network running with the Ganache blockchain.
 It is useful for development and testing purposes and is used internally by the OriginTrail core developers.